 A third way that divers get separated is that each is following a different subject of interest rather than a single shared experience.
 They just swim apart in different directions.

-All of these situations can happen on a single dive.
+All of these separations can happen on a single dive.

 I've witnessed buddy abandonment many, many times as an instructor while teaching group Open Water courses and leading group dives.